csbobby/STAR_Benchmark/README.md

 ## STAR Visulazation

-We also prodive `code/QA_Visualization.ipynb` to visualize Question / Options / Video / Situation Graphs in STAR.
+We prodive `code/QA_Visualization.ipynb` to visualize Question / Options / Video / Situation Graphs in STAR.
  * before visualization, please download the Supporting Data (include video keyframes from Action Genome and original videos from Charades) and place them in the mentioned directories in the scripts.

 ## STAR Program Execution